melfm/coding-interview-arena/docs/cpp.md

 *ptr = 5 // OK

 ```

+## Dereference operator (*)
+- When you want to access the value in the memory that the pointer points to
+then you *dereference* the pointer.
+- The operator itself can be read as ``value pointed to by``.

+## Address-of Operator (&)
+- The address of a variable can be obtained by preceding the name of a variable
+with an ampersand sign (&).
+- & is the address-of operator, and can be read simply as "address of"

 ## Mutable
 - Used to allow a particular data member of const object to be modified.